 Dr. Jeffrey Palmer was interviewed for an article in USA TODAY.
 The article discusses the increase of labiaplasties in the United States.
 Dr. Palmer provided information on his experience of women seeking this cosmetic procedure.

 CAMPBELL-WALSH UROLOGY: Dr. Jeffrey Palmer's chapter entitled "Management of Abnormalities of the External Genitalia in Boys" was published in the acclaimed multi-volume textbook, Campbell-Walsh Urology (11th edition).
 This chapter is an update to Dr. Palmer's chapter in the 10th edition regarding the same topic.
-This textbook serves as a reference for urologis and other healthcare professional throughout the world.
+This textbook serves as a reference for urologists and other healthcare professionals throughout the world.

 NEW OFFICE: Cosmetic Urology opened a new office at Mentor Office Park, 8224 Mentor Avenue in MENTOR, OHIO.
 The state-of-the-art facility includes expansion of the Centers of Excellence and easier access to our Pennsylvania and Northeast patients.